My largest resolution going forward is helping to make clubbing more into the safer space it’s supposed to be.

 Our culture has always been one of carefreeness.
 The club is a place where we disavow the moral responsibilities of regular society, although we have never been afraid to take a stand in political matters, such as in the AIDS crisis.
 It’s not necessarily the time to change but to again dust off our ability to take a hard stand and rise together to a cause.
-To better recognise our culture as a force for integration and celebration of our diversity alike.
+To better recognise our culture as a power, and a force for integration and celebration of our diversity alike.
 For music’s ability to act like a religion.
 For many I know, the club is very much a church.
-So it’s time to be missionaries.
+And so it’s time to be missionaries once again.

 We must remember what built this house, we must change, and we must never change.
 We don’t give in to demands, we will not censor ourselves, nor will we baby-proof our culture.
 Several subcultures and music styles have been co-opted by fascist groups lately, it’s not just Pepe memes.
 Judging by comment sections(never judge by the comment sections), it seems the internet itself has been overtaken by nefarious forces in some strange coup.
 Don’t let them.
 Like the bumper sticker says, then they win.
 So it’s time to find the essence of what we do.
 And do just that, hard as fuuuck.

-Dance music’s biggest moral obligation is to always be open to anyone, no matter your [insert thing here].
+Dance music’s biggest moral obligation is to always be open to anyone, no matter your [insert your thing here].
 Which, ironically enough, makes clubland a prime target for hateful dicks of every ilk.

 To me, club music=love.
 Some asshats hate love, it seems.
 The biggest irony of this age, what I suspect my hypothetical grandchildren will ask me about, is how the two extremes, determined to tearing the other apart, really seem to agree on most almost every policy.
-Angry racist grandmothers and ISIS prospects have pretty much the same world-view, it seems.
+Angry racist Christian grandmothers and teenage ISIS prospects have pretty much the same world-view, it seems.
 They just put the pin saying “nuke here” different places on the map.
 So what do we do, tolerate intolerance?
-I dunno.
+Never.